 We also got to top them with these sweet gray lamps, and once again we planned the outlet placement so they’re located behind each nightstand, so we can plug in those lights and still have an available outlet for charging phones (we’ve rented more than a few places that led to us crawling around under the bed or pulling out dressers in search of those ever elusive phone charging outlets).

 Here’s a before shot of the room as it looked when we bought the duplex, which had drop ceilings to hide some ongoing roof leaks and painted plastic paneling to cover up the mold in the walls.
-Where that window is below is pretty much where we placed the door to access the full bathroom that we added on, which made this space into a true master bedroom.
+Where that window is below is pretty much where we placed the door to access the full bathroom that we added on, which made this space into a true main bedroom with an attached bath.
 We also added the double closets to flank the window on the left wall, so if you scroll back up and you look at the window behind the bed, that’s one that we added to the bedroom since this one essentially turned into the door to the bathroom.

 The before picture below was taken with our backs to the corner above.
 I’m including it because guess what was hiding behind that odd black slanted wall in the corner?